u8sand/Baka-MPlayer/etc/doc/baka-mplayer.md

 ### Translation

 Qt makes it quite easy to setup projects for translation.
-Because of this we've already set it up so that it's easy for people to make their own translations.
-Translation works by following these steps:
+You can create your own translations by following these steps:

-1. Modify `src/Baka-MPlayer.pro`
+1. Open `src/Baka-MPlayer.pro` with your favorite text editor.
- 1. Under `DEFINES`, change `BAKA_MPLAYER_LANG`'s string from `baka-mplayer_en` to `baka-mplayer_lang` where `lang` is your language code to get Baka-MPlayer to use your language.
+ 1. Under `DEFINES`, change `BAKA_MPLAYER_LANG`'s value from `baka-mplayer_en` to `baka-mplayer_{lang-code}` where `{lang-code}` is your language code (ISO 639-1).
- 2. Under `TRANSLATIONS` (at the bottom of the file), add a new line (all lines except the last must end with a `\`) with the string from before but prepended with `translations/` and appended with `.ts` eg. if it was `baka-mplayer_en`, it becomes `translations/baka-mplayer_en.ts`.
+ 2. Under `TRANSLATIONS` (at the bottom of the file), add a new line that says `translations/baka-mplayer_{lang-code}.ts`.
-2. Execute the command: `./make.sh` to compile baka-mplayer and your translation file.
+2. Run `./make.sh` to compile baka-mplayer and your translation file.
-3. Under `src/translations/` you will now find your lang `.ts` file.
+3. Go to `src/translations/` and you will now find your language `.ts` file.
 3. Open the file with Qt Linguist and proceed to translate into your language.
-4. Upon completion of the translation, execute `./make.sh` again to compile your translation file.
+4. Upon completion of the translation, run `./make.sh` again to compile your translation file.

-If you have a translation please submit it to us so that we can make it available for everyone.
+If you have a translation, you may submit it to us via git merge or through irc.

-For more information on Qt Linguist usage, see http://qt-project.org/doc/qt-5/qtlinguist-index.html
+For more information on Qt Linguist, see http://qt-project.org/doc/qt-5/qtlinguist-index.html